UK government plans to revamp holiday pay calculation for part-year workers

 Out-Law Guide | 26 May 2023 | 1:30 pm | 6 min. read

-In order to use the service, companies must ensure that all their employee share plans and arrangements are registered with HMRC via the Pay as You Earn (PAYE) online services portal.
+In order to use the service, companies must ensure that all their employee share plans and arrangements are first registered with HMRC via the 'Employment Related Securities' section of the Pay as You Earn (PAYE) online services portal.
 Following registration, companies must file their share plans annual returns online, also via the PAYE online services portal.

-As part of the online registration process, plans that benefit from tax advantages in the UK also need to be formally 'self-certified' to benefit from tax-favoured status.
-If awards were made under a new tax-advantaged plan in the 2020-21 tax year, the plan must be self-certified on or before 6 July 2021 in order for the 2020-21 awards to benefit from the tax advantages.
-This will apply to Company Share Option Plans (CSOP), Sharesave/Save As You Earn (SAYE) and Share Incentive Plans (SIP), but not to Enterprise Management Incentive Plans (EMI), for which self-certification is not required for the plan, although there is a separate online notification required for each EMI option grant.
+If a new tax-advantaged plan was introduced and awards were granted under that plan in the 2021-22 tax year, the plan must be self-certified on or before 6 July 2022 in order for the 2021-22 awards to benefit from the tax-advantaged treatment.
+This will apply to Company Share Option Plans (CSOP), Sharesave/Save As You Earn (SAYE) plans and Share Incentive Plans (SIP), but not to Enterprise Management Incentive Plans (EMI), for which self-certification is not required (although there is a separate online notification required for each EMI option grant).